 The library system maintains a healthy and stable financial position.
 There is adequate, stable and diverse funding to finance ongoing operations, key strategic initiatives and capital projects.
-Of the Authority's fiscal year 2013-14 revenues (excluding other financing sources), 55% came from a dedicated quarter cent sales tax approved by the voters in 1996.
+Of the Authority's fiscal year 2015-16 revenues (excluding other financing sources), 55% came from a dedicated quarter cent sales tax approved by the voters in 1996.
 This tax was originally intended to sunset in 2012, but the voters approved making this quarter cent sales tax permanent in 2008.
 The balance of the Authority's revenues come from local contributions, property tax collected in the County unincorporated areas designated for libraries, bequest income, donations and fees and fines.
 Sales tax revenues are driven by the general health of the local economy.
-Sales tax revenue increased over \$399 thousand (about 6.1%) in fiscal year 2013-14 in line with the improved economy.
+Sales tax revenue increased over \$\$370,742 (about 5%) in fiscal year 2015-16 in line with the improved economy.

-In response to primarily declining revenues in prior years, the Authority had enacted such actions as employee layoffs, work furloughs, less spending on books and reductions in branch hours.
-During fiscal year 2013-14, the Library Joint Powers Authority continued the transition to a new service model for the library system aimed at changing how services are delivered, improving technology at the branches, building up reserves and increasing branch hours.
-The Authority purchased over \$376,549 in SmartPay systems which are self-service kiosks in use throughout the 10 branch systems enabling patrons to check out items or pay fines with either cash or credit card without any staff involvement.
+During fiscal year 2015-16, the Library Joint Powers Authority continued the transition to a new service model for the library system aimed at changing how services are delivered, improving technology at the branches, building up reserves and increasing branch hours.
 In June of 2013, the Board amended the Reserve Policy to replace the 5% operating reserve and future 10% reserve policy with a System Wide Stabilization Arrangement (i.e. Reserve) at a 2-month funded level policy.
 They also adopted a Library operating fund Surplus Policy in which the Library's last year's audited General Fund surplus (defined as "Net Change in Fund Balance") shall be used for specific purposes defined in the policy to continue to maintain a healthy and stable financial position.
-The budget for fiscal year 2014-15 builds on the priorities established through the various plans that are now in place: Strategic Plan, Service Model/Staffing Plan, Facilities Master Plan and Technology Plan.
+The budget for fiscal year 2016-17 builds on the priorities established through the various plans that are now in place: Strategic Plan, Service Model/Staffing Plan, Facilities Master Plan and Technology Plan.